basho/rfc/README.md

 ### Feedback

-Feedback to the Architecture is welcome and expected!
-Send any comments or feedback to [basho-arch@basho.com](mailto:basho-arch@basho.com)
+Feedback to the Architecture team is welcome and expected!
+Send any comments or feedback to [arch@basho.com](mailto:arch@basho.com)